netscaler/cloud-native-getting-started/on-prem/2-Tier-deployment/README.md

     Ensure that all pods are running for Mobiles developers team
     ![mobile-developers-pod](images/mobile-developers-pod.PNG)

-    Also, you can verify from the k8s logs that, CIC and CPX are listening to k8s event within deployed namespace.
+    Also, you can verify from the k8s logs that CIC and CPX are listening to k8s event within deployed namespace.
 It verifies that one team deployment has no visibility into other team deployment.
     ```
     kubectl logs -f cic-vpx -n frontend-developers
     ```